Face coverings are now mandatory in most enclosed public spaces in England and Scotland.

 It has stressed that surgical face masks and medical grade respirators should be left for healthcare and other frontline workers.

-There are some exemptions to who should wear a face mask, including young children and people with breathing difficulties.
+There are some exemptions to who should wear a face covering, including young children and people with breathing difficulties.

-In situations where face masks are mandatory, legitimate reasons not to wear a face mask include:
+In situations where face coverings are mandatory, legitimate reasons not to wear one include:

 - if you are not able to put on, wear or remove a face covering because of a physical or mental illness or impairment, or disability, or for whom it would cause severe distress or difficulty